Arnas-Droid/Portfolio/index.md

 }
 ```

-## Favourite subject
-For me graphics has been my favourite subject to learn about.
-It all started with glut, and moved to more modern API DX11.

 ### DX11 Graphics
 This is the newest piece of graphics prgramming that I did.
 We used DX11 to create a scene.
+Being my favourite topic I spent a lot time perfecting the aspects of graphics like the shadows.
 ![Image](https://github.com/user-attachments/assets/b0019e32-9e9c-4b87-9c6b-6eeac1c4e1c9)

 ### Glut